ScottBurger/going_rogue_podcast/rankings.md

 when finished:
 * games that X liked more than Y
 * games that X and Y agreed on perfectly
-* top 'gems' = avg rank vs review rank
+* top 'gems' = avg pod rank vs review rank
-* top 'anti-gems' = avg rank vs review rank
+* top 'anti-gems' = avg pod rank vs review rank
 -->

 <!--